PierreSenellart/provsql/doc/source/user/probabilities.rst

 workloads on hierarchical CQs, turn it off (or re-evaluate in a fresh session) before running ``sr_counting``, ``sr_how``, ``sr_why`` on the same circuit.

+.. _inversion-free-route:

+Inversion-free certification
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The *inversion-free* ``UCQ(OBDD)`` class of Jha & Suciu :cite:`DBLP:conf/icdt/JhaS11` -- hierarchical, tuple-independent queries
+whose lineage admits a polynomial-size OBDD -- is a second linear-time route for safe queries, a sibling of the :ref:`safe-query rewrite
+<safe-query-rewriting>`.
+ProvSQL certifies the query, attaches the
+certificate to the provenance root, and the default chooser takes the route automatically, right after ``'independent'``, so no method need be named.
+Where ``'tree-decomposition'`` would blow up because the lineage is not low-treewidth, the route builds a *structured* d-DNNF over a query-derived variable order that stays linear in the lineage, and ``'inversion-free'`` reads it in one pass.

+It differs from the safe-query rewrite on three counts:

+- **Self-joins.**  The inversion-free class natively admits queries that join a relation with itself; the safe-query rewrite targets self-join-free CQs and recovers only limited self-join cases.
+- **Provenance scheme.**  The inversion-free path evaluates the literal lineage unchanged, so it does **not** require the ``'boolean'`` provenance class -- it applies under the default semiring scheme too -- and is governed by its own ``provsql.inversion_free`` GUC (on by default).
+The safe-query rewrite restructures the query and fires only under ``provsql.provenance = 'boolean'``.
+- **Edge cases.**  In exchange it certifies fewer shapes: the safe-query rewrite recovers safety from functional dependencies and BID blocks (see :ref:`safe-query-rewriting`), which the inversion-free certifier does not -- its atoms must be strictly tuple-independent.
+(A plain constant selection is fine either way: the certifier treats it as a transparent atom-local filter.)

+The certifier does let a **non-tracked relation** act as a transparent filter, and **flattens SPJ subqueries and views** before checking the class -- a join inside a view, a view referenced several times (a structured self-join), and views-over-views all reduce to their base atoms first.
+An aggregating or ``UNION`` view, a correlated subquery, or a query still non-hierarchical after flattening is not certified and falls back to another method.
+See :ref:`inversion-free-path` in the developer documentation for the full pipeline.

 .. _safe-ucq-mobius: